There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 Will there be an SW9?

 At the time of writing, Alton Towers has not officially announced a new numbered Secret Weapon coaster project.
-But that has not stopped fans from speculating.
+But that has not stopped fans from speculating, especially around the long-discussed Project Horizon.

 And honestly, that is part of the fun.

 Would SW9 be a new thrill coaster?
 A dark ride hybrid?
 A major family-thrill experience?
-Something in Forbidden Valley, X-Sector, Dark Forest, or somewhere completely unexpected?
+Something in Forbidden Valley, X-Sector, Dark Forest, Coaster Corner, or somewhere completely unexpected?

 Nobody knows yet.

-But whenever Alton Towers does eventually begin teasing its next major coaster project, the same thing will happen.
+But whenever Alton Towers does eventually begin teasing its next major Secret Weapon-style project, the same thing will happen.
 Fans will start watching.
 Planning documents will be studied.
 Construction walls will be photographed.
 Every clue will be pulled apart.

 Because after all these years, the Secret Weapon idea still works.